DanishSiraj/mongoose-graphql-server/README.md

 ## Example

 Use the endpoint `/graphql` to open graphQL studio.
+The examples to implement can also be found here at [examples repository](https://github.com/DanishSiraj/mongoose-graphql-examples)

 ### Running with Mongoose